opensearch-project/documentation-website/_search-plugins/knn/filter-search-knn.md

 ## Filter approaches by use case

-Depending on the data set that you are searching, you might choose a different approach.
+Depending on the data set that you are searching, you might choose a different approach to minimize recall or latency.
 You can create filters that are either: very selective (80%), somewhat selective (38%), or not very selective (2.5%).

 In this context `score_script` is essentially a brute force search, whereas boolean filter is an approximate k-NN search with post filtering.

+#### Filter selectiveness with latency per doc set volume

 Number of vectors | Selectiveness of filter, % | k | Recall | Latency
 -- | -- | -- | -- | --